Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Other Benchmark Correlation and AutoEval Predictive Power Evaluation

-To compare against the performance on different benchmarks in Section \ref{sec:correlation}, we needed to calculate the conditional performance of each LLM's on \APPROACH{} for the relevant portions of the datasets.
+To compare against the performance on different benchmarks in Section \ref{sec:correlation}, we needed to calculate the calibrated performance of each LLM on \APPROACH{} for the relevant portions of the datasets.
 For example, there are few premises in the FOLIO dataset with more than 6 operators meaning that the most accurate comparison would be to evaluate our first-order logic dataset up to the same number of operators.
-Therefore we calculated the accuracy on the first-order logic formulae with less than seven operators when calculation the correlation and predictive power.
-On MultiLogiEval, the number of operators are dictated by the depth of the rules so we took the average of all first-order logic examples up to 30 in our dataset.
+Therefore, we calculated the accuracy of the first-order logic formulae with less than seven operators when calculating the correlation and predictive power.
+On MultiLogiEval, the number of operators is dictated by the depth of the rules, so we took the average of all first-order logic examples up to 30 in our dataset.
 On HumanEval, to the best of our knowledge using the average of regex with CFG tree depth up to 7 is the best comparison.